icecube/icetray-public/icetray/resources/docs/v4_00_qframes.rst

   set of events.
 Note that thought is required before implementing such a module -- this is very rarely something you actually want to do.

-Remix
-  A module that updates mixed-in contents of child P frames when their parent Q frames are modified after the P frame was produced.
-This may be necessary when redoing some kinds of calibration after event splitting -- this case, and the use of this module, should be avoided whenever possible.

 Extended Classes
 ^^^^^^^^^^^^^^^^